martimesteves1/reddit-memes/CONTRIBUTING.md

 choco --version
 ```

-Then run also on terminal with elevated privileges:
+Then run also on the terminal with elevated privileges:

 ```powershell
 choco install make awk
 ```

-and confirm the installation by running:
+And confirm the installation by running:

 ```powershell
 make --version